Benoît Frachon: World War II

-1944–67: Post-liberation
+Post-liberation

 In the last months of the German occupation, Duclos and Frachon met frequently and helped prepare the uprising.
 On 22 August 1944 Frachon signed an article in L'Humanité that called on the metalworkers of Paris to take arms.
 Soon after, Frachon and Duclos returned to the PCF headquarters, and then to their homes in Montreuil.
 On 27 August 1944 Frachon made his base in the Confederal Bureau of the CGT headquarters on rue Lafayette.
 He laid out the task of CGT union officials: to bring the war to a successful end, rebuild the economy and resume the fight for worker's rights.
 Frachon was a member of the Provisional Consultative Assembly from 1944 to 1945.

+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.

 The CGT "diarchy" of Jouhaux and Frachon was formalized on 5 September 1945 and confirmed in the April 1946 CGT conference.
 Frachon was Joint Secretary-General of the CGT from 1945 to 1967.
 He had to deal with the PTT strike in the summer of 1946, the Renault strike at the end of April 1947 and further strikes in late 1947.
 During the repression that began in 1953, Frachon escaped arrest on 23 March 1953 by going into hiding.
 He continued to make regular contributions to L'Humanité and other journals.
 His report to the 29th congress in June 1953 was read by Monmousseau.
 In November 1953 Frachon participated in the Congress of Trade Unions of the Seine.
 He was arrested that evening but was freed a few days later.

 Frachon became the sole secretary general in 1957, after Alain Le Léap retired as joint secretary general of the CGT, an arrangement confirmed at the 1959 CGT confederal congress.
 At the 36th congress of the CGT in June 1967 he handed over to Georges Seguy, since his health was failing.
 He moved to Les Bordes, Loiret, in the spring of 1973.
 In October 1973 he suffered a cardiovascular and cerebral accident.
 He died in Bordes on 4 August 1975 at the age of 82.